 Latest News & Events

-“Today’s high school students are very creative and sophisticated in using graphic tools and techniques to complete their projects,” said program coordinator Robin Selvig, MVTA Customer Service Manager.
-“We hope it is fun for the students to receive life-size copies of their bus panels and we invite them to ride the buses to see their work.”
+“It is so much fun to see the creative efforts of today’s students,” said Robin Selvig, MVTA Customer Service Manager.
+“Students are very sophisticated in using graphic tools and techniques to complete their projects.
+We hope it is fun for the students to receive life-size copies of their bus panels and we invite them to ride the buses to see their work,” she said.

 This project is part of a strategic partnership between the MVTA and area schools.
 Other area high schools interested in participating in this program are invited to contact the MVTA.
 Cornerstone Copy Center also participates by producing the panels for a reduced price.